stoeps13/connections-doc/source/admin/customize/t_admin_profiles_include_biz_card.md

 -   Email address, with the email parameter
 -   LDAP distinguished name, with the DN parameter

+    !!! note
-    **Note:** The lookup by distinguished name requires that Profiles include the DN as an attribute of the profile.
+    The lookup by distinguished name requires that Profiles include the DN as an attribute of the profile.
 Specifically, the DN parameter must be mapped to the Profile database column EMPLOYEE.PROF\_SOURCE\_UID.
 See [Mapping fields manually](../install/t_prof_tdi_mapfields.md) and [Attribute mapping for Profiles](../install/r_attribute_mapping_profiles.md) for related information.

 The x-lconn-userid parameter is any unique identifier for the user that is defined by the administrator and originating from the corporate LDAP directory.
 Many LDAP directories contain users who do not have email addresses.
 Using the x-lconn-userid parameter is a way of preemptively avoiding a dependency on the email address.
 In addition, administrators can edit configuration property settings to prevent email addresses from being displayed inHCL Connections™.
 Hiding email is a way to protect user privacy.
 You can design your web application so that it does not rely on email addresses for retrieving user data, such as the contextual business card.